nickyiliwang0000/h/css/responsive-design.md

 #### Flexbox and Grid

-Two of your best friends in responsive design will be **flexbox** and **css grids**, which we will cover very soon!
-Using either of these properly can help minimize the number of breakpoints in your code and all your layouts to flow easily as they scale up and down.
+Two of your best friends in responsive design will be **flexbox** and **CSS grids**, which we will cover very soon!
+Using either of these methods can help minimize the number of breakpoints in your code and all your layouts to flow easily as they scale up and down.

 ## Responsive testing